asen/smg/docs/index.md

 object definitions in the config (and one can specify it multiple times, changing the location for subequently defined objects)

+- **$rrd\_dir\_levels**: _None_ - if set, it has to be a list of numbers separated with ':' symbol (e.g. "1:1").
+In that case SMG will create and use sub-dir levels under rrd\_dir (one level per list item) using the MD5 hash value of the object id and respective number of bytes (for each level) from that hash as hex strings.
+Useful if want to keep track of hundreds of thousands of rrds where having them all in one dir could be a problem on some systems.
+Only set this once (attempt to set it second time in the config will be ignored).
+WARNING: Never change the value once you have rrds created you will lose the data if you do so.

 - **$default-interval** - _60_ - default update interval for objects
 not specifying it.
 This must be defined in the config before object definitions lacking interval setting (and one can specify it multiple